-Sulfur dioxide (SO2) gets into the air when fuel that contains sulfur is burned.
-Key sources in Washington include:
+Sulfur dioxide (SO2) is a colorless gas with a strong smell.
+It gets into the air when fuel that contains sulfur is burned.
+Major sources in Washington are:

-SO2 irritates the respiratory system and causes symptoms in people with asthma.
-Children, older adults, and people with asthma are at increased risk for health effects after sulfur dioxide exposure.
+SO2 irritates the respiratory system and causes inflammation and tightening of airways.
+Children, older adults, and people with asthma are at increased risk for health effects after SO2 exposure.

-Sulfur dioxide and other related compounds can also react in the atmosphere to form sulfate containing fine particles.
+SO2 and other related compounds can also react in the atmosphere to form sulfate-containing fine particles.
 These fine particles are also harmful to health.

 Trees and plants can be harmed by sulfur dioxide in high concentrations.
 It can contribute to acid rain that harms sensitive ecosystems.
 When it reacts with fine particles in the air, it reduces visibility, causing a haze.

 What you can do

 There are some things you can do to protect yourself from SO2.
 You can:

 - Limit outdoor activities during times of high air pollution.

 - Close windows and vents during periods of high air pollution.